fbpx

 4. Queen of Sweden rose

 The Queen of Sweden rose is a popular pink hybrid tea rose introduced by David Austin Roses, Ltd. in 2004.
-This rose is a great addition to any garden due to its many desirable qualities.
-I
+It is classified as a landscape shrub rose with light pink blooms.

 Consider planting some Queen of Sweden roses if you want something that looks beautiful but doesn’t require much maintenance or just a splash of color to brighten your outdoor space.
 Their light pink hues combined with dark centers will bring life into any corner where they’re placed, and they smell divine too.